 5. Restart the system to save changes.

 You’ll now experience improved PC performance without lags and screen freezes.
 Also, a good amount of storage space will be recovered that was occupied by junk, obsolete and unwanted files.
-So, what are you waiting for use Advanced System Optimizer and fix 100% CPU usage?
+So, what are you waiting for to use Advanced System Optimizer and fix 100% CPU usage?
 Moreover, by disabling SupportAssist’s automatic scan, delaying its service you can fix the PC Doctor Module error on Dell.

 We hope you find the information helpful and were able to resolve PC Doctor Module High Disk Usage.
 Please share your feedback in the comments section.